ocaml/RFCs/rfcs/atomic_record_fields.md

 end
 ```

-The library functions would be implemented as primitives, and they can
+The library functions would be implemented as primitives.
+They can be
-be implemented efficiently with this interface.
+implemented efficiently with this interface.

 ## Advanced topics